gvwilson/sensibleadventures/cloudherd/new.md

 Noxy glanced at her.
 "Why?
 Are those ones coming loose?"

-"No." Sensy looked down at her soft brown goatskin coat critically.
+"No." Sensy looked down at her soft brown goofskin coat critically.
 "They're just kind of plain.
 Granna Fee has some really nice red ones.
 She said she'd give them to me if I picked the stones out of her pepper garden."